By TMoM Team Member Katie Moosbrugger

 4. Consult the TMoM Summer Camp Directory

 We recently updated our list and we’ll continue to update it as needed.
 Click here to go directly to the directory and bookmark it – you’ll need to keep it handy over the next several weeks.
-Check back often as more 2018 camp information becomes available.
+Take note that we separate the directory into four subdirectories: one for the Burlington/Greensboro area, one for the High Point/Kernersville area, one for the Greater Winston-Salem area, and one for Areas Outside the Triad.
+Check back often as more 2022 camp information becomes available.

 5. Think About Logistics

 Obviously a lot depends on the age of your child, but the difference between a half-day and full-day program are huge.
 Half-day programs make the most sense for younger campers, although some camps offer the full-day option because their program goes into greater depth the longer you stay.
 Age, cost and your child’s preference play a big role in this factor.
 If you have more than one child, scheduling them both at the same camp, on the same days, and at the same times can be a beautiful thing (that is, if you can get them to agree on the same camp).
 Also, if your child is interested in attending a camp in another city or state, obviously there are a lot of additional logistics to consider.

 Will you choose Traditional?
 Specialized?
 Day Camp?
 Residential?
 Vacation Bible School?
 Traditional camps offer a variety of (land and water) activities and are good for younger kids or those with shorter attention spans.
 On the other hand, specialized camps that focus on a specific sport or activity are better suited for older kids (like rising 3rd grade and older) who are motivated to improve a particular activity and can concentrate for a longer time.